Boss-MOB-Slayer/Boss-MOB-Slayer/README.md

 - 👋 Hi, I’m @Boss-MOB-Slayer
-- 👀 I’m interested in ... coding
+- 👀 I’m interested in ...
+3D Design
 - 🌱 I’m currently learning ...
 English and Math
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...